singh1114/best/_posts/2017-06-21-a-word-about-subprocess-module.md

 layout: post
 title: A word about subprocess module for running bash commands in Python
 date: 2017-06-21T10:17:31.000Z
+description: >-
+  Subprocess module is used to run bash commands with the Python scripts simply by calling subprocess.run
 published: true
 tags:
   - GSoC-2017